Cidara Therapeutics Announces - GuruFocus.com

 Forward Looking Statements

 Statements in this press release that are not statements of historical fact are forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-Such forward-looking statements include, without limitation, statements about Cidara’s expectations regarding the timing and completion of its public offerings and Cidara’s expectations with respect to granting the underwriter a 30-day option to purchase additional shares.
+Such forward-looking statements include, without limitation, statements about Cidara’s expectations regarding the timing and completion of and gross proceeds from its public offerings.
 Words such as “believe,” “anticipate,” “plan,” “expect,” “intend,” “will,” “may,” “goal,” “potential” and similar expressions are intended to identify forward-looking statements, though not all forward-looking statements necessarily contain these identifying words.
-Among the factors that could cause actual results to differ materially from those indicated in the forward-looking statements are risks and uncertainties associated with market conditions and the satisfaction of customary closing conditions related to the offerings, as well as risks and uncertainties associated with Cidara’s business and finances in general, including the risks and uncertainties in the section captioned “Risk Factors” in the prospectus supplements related to the public offerings that will be filed with the SEC and in Cidara’s most recent Quarterly Report on Form 10-Q and other filings subsequently filed with the SEC.
+Among the factors that could cause actual results to differ materially from those indicated in the forward-looking statements are risks and uncertainties associated with market conditions and the satisfaction of customary closing conditions related to the offerings, as well as risks and uncertainties associated with Cidara’s business and finances in general, including the risks and uncertainties in the section captioned “Risk Factors” in the prospectus supplements related to the public offerings filed with the SEC and in Cidara’s most recent Quarterly Report on Form 10-Q and other filings subsequently filed with the SEC.
 There can be no assurances that Cidara will be able to complete either or both of the proposed offerings on the anticipated terms, or at all.
 You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this press release.
 All forward-looking statements are qualified in their entirety by this cautionary statement, and Cidara undertakes no obligation to revise or update any forward-looking statements to reflect events or circumstances after the date of this press release.

 INVESTOR CONTACT: